Organ trade: Legal organ trade

-Iran
+In Iran

-Iran is the only nation that allows organs to be bought and sold for money.
+Iran is the only nation that allows organs to be bought and sold.
 Due to lack of infrastructure to maintain an efficient organ transplant system in the early 1980s, Iran legalized living non-related donation (LNRD) of kidneys in 1988.
 The Charity Association for the Support of Kidney Patients (CASKP) and the Charity Foundation for Special Diseases (CFSD) control the trade of organs, with the support of the government.
 These nonprofit organizations match donors to recipients, setting up tests to ensure compatibility.
 Donors receive tax credit compensation from the government, free health care insurance, and often direct payment from the recipient with the average donor being paid $1,200.
 Some donors are also offered employment opportunities.
 Charity organizations support recipients that cannot afford the cost of the organ.

 Iran does place restrictions on the commercial organ trade in an attempt to limit transplant tourism.
 The market is contained within the country; that is, foreigners are not allowed to buy the organs of Iranian citizens.
-Additionally, organs can only be transplanted between people of the same nationality – so, for example, an Iranian cannot purchase a kidney from a refugee from another country.
+Additionally, organs can only be transplanted between people of the same nationality.
 Proponents of legalized organ trade have hailed the Iranian system as an example of an effective and safe organ trading model.
 In addition, the LNRD model is compatible with the social climate in the country.
 Religious practices in Iran stymies donation culture in the country as organ donations is often viewed as taboo.
 In 2017, from a possible 8,000 cases of brain death, 4,000 organs were viable, but only 808 were transplanted due to lack of consent.

-Some critics argue that the Iranian system is in some ways coercive, as over 70% of donors are poor.
+The Iranian system has been criticized as coercive, as over 70% of donors are poor.
 There is no short-term or long-term follow-up on the health of organ donors.
-In fact, there is evidence that Iranian donors experience highly negative outcomes, both in terms of health and emotional well-being.
+There is evidence that Iranian donors experience highly negative outcomes, both in terms of health and emotional well-being.
 In 2023, reports from regional sources have shared details on how Iran began accepting bartered payments for organs in poor rural areas in lieu of traditional payments, in some cases even accepting goats as payment.

-Organ prices

-In Iran's legal markets, the price of a kidney ranges from $28,000 to $45,000.
-On the black market, the same kidney can be worth over $100,000, with most of proceeds taken up by middlemen.
-The typical price paid to donors on the black market is thought to be about US$5,000, but some donors receive as little as $1,000.
-In addition, these black market transplants are often dangerous to both the donor and recipient, with some contracting hepatitis or HIV.
+In Iran's legal markets, the typical price paid to donors on the black market is about US$5,000, but some donors receive as little as US$1,000.
+In addition, black market transplants are often dangerous to both the donor and recipient, with some contracting hepatitis or HIV.